A Distributed Intelligence Architecture for B5G Network Automation: Experimental evaluation

 \textbf{Served load.} A 95\% confidence interval plot of $\Lambda_{out}$ vs. $\Lambda_{in}$ for Scenario 1, shown in Fig.~\ref{fig:served_load_all}, indicates that $\mathtt{MIO}$ provides the optimal CPU allocation a centralized management system may achieve.
 All algorithms show identical performance at low load, as the initial system configuration resources are sufficient to serve all the load. $\mathtt{QLC}$ determines a clear improvement compared to $\mathtt{THR}$, as saturation effect appears at $\Lambda_{in}=1.0$s$^{-1}$ and $0.75$s$^{-1}$ respectively. $\mathtt{QLC}$ improves the maximum served load, approximately $1.0$s$^{-1}$ vs $0.8$s$^{-1}$ at $\Lambda_{in}=2.0$s$^{-1}$, with a gain of $\sim$25\%.
 The wide confidence interval at high loads reflects the multi-equilibrium problem that adversely affects the performance of Q-Learning.

 Let us consider Scenario 2.
-Fig.~\ref{fig:served_load_dynamic} depicts the evolution of system load $\Lambda_{in}$ over time and $\Lambda_{out}$ for the corresponding algorithms.
-In addition, the timestamps of occurrence of conflict events due to $\mathtt{QLC}$ are highlighted. $\mathtt{QLC}$ shows little improvement of $\Lambda_{out}$ in episode 1, as the IAs have just begun sampling non-greedy actions to improve their current estimates of $q(s_{i,p}, a_{i,l})$.
-The density of conflict events recorded by $\mathtt{QLC}$ is therefore high in the first episode.
-It should be noted that $\mathtt{THR}$ shows no apparent gain at certain episodes because $SC_{high}$ is not reached due to the randomness of $\mu_{UE_{w}}$.
-In episode 2, $\mathtt{QLC}$ shows a steady increase in $\Lambda_{out}$ compared to episode 1.
+Fig.~\ref{fig:served_load_dynamic} depicts the time evolution of system load $\Lambda_{in}(t)$ and $\Lambda_{out}(t)$ for the corresponding algorithms.
+The timestamps of conflict event occurrences due to $\mathtt{QLC}$ are also highlighted.
+It is observed that $\mathtt{QLC}$ shows little improvement of $\Lambda_{out}(t)$ in episode 1, as the IAs have just begun sampling non-greedy actions to improve their current estimates of $Q_i(s_{i,p}, a_{i,l})$.
+Exploration, therefore, drives IAs to record a large number of conflicts in episode 1. $\mathtt{THR}$ shows no apparent gain at certain episodes because $SC_{high}$ is not reached due to the randomness of $\mu_{UE_k}(t)$.
+In episode 2, $\mathtt{QLC}$ shows a steady increase in $\Lambda_{out}(t)$ compared to episode 1.
 On the other hand, $\mathtt{THR}$ performs well and even better in the first cycle than $\mathtt{QLC}$ as $SC_{high}$ is reached and $\mathtt{THR}$ scales $n_{CPU_i}$ up to serve more users.
 However, this apparent improvement is not reliable as $\mathtt{THR}$ performs poorly again in the next cycle.
 On the other hand, $\mathtt{QLC}$ performs equally well in both cycles.
 This observation solidifies the importance of learning for the ability of the system to serve more load, the robustness of $\mathtt{QLC}$ and validates that $\mathtt{QLC}$ indeed learns across episodes.
-After a subsequently high number of episodes, e.g. in episode 18 first we begin to observe $\mathtt{QLC}$ performing quite close to the optimal $\mathtt{MIO}$ while reducing the density of conflicts.
-These observations show that for $\mathtt{QLC}$ to exhibit near optimal performance while resolving conflicts, a strategy that first allows the agents to learn for a few days before being deployed could be followed.
-At certain timestamps, $\mathtt{MIO}$ exhibits greater $\Lambda_{out}$ than $\Lambda_{in}$ due to the granularity of the measurements.
+After a subsequently high number of episodes, e.g. in episode 18 first we begin to observe $\mathtt{QLC}$ performing quite close to the optimal $\mathtt{MIO}$ while reducing the number of conflicts.
+These observations show that for $\mathtt{QLC}$ to exhibit near optimal performance while addressing conflicts, a strategy that first allows the IAs to learn for a few days before being deployed could be followed.
+At certain timestamps, $\mathtt{MIO}$ exhibits greater $\Lambda_{out}(t)$ than $\Lambda_{in}(t)$ due to the granularity of the measurements.

 \textbf{Resource efficiency.} Fig.~\ref{fig:ee} illustrates $REI$ vs. $\Lambda_{in}$ for Scenario 1.
 The gain of $\mathtt{QLC}$ with respect to $\mathtt{THR}$ is of immediate reading.
 Here, $\mathtt{MIO}$ still represents the bound of optimal performance.
 The apparent better performance of $\mathtt{QLC}$ at high load is attributed to the ability of $\mathtt{MIO}$ to serve higher load, as observed in Fig.~\ref{fig:ee}.